 Text your patients confidently and securely with Textline, the first HIPAA-compliant texting platform.

-Textline is designed to keep health data safe with end-to-end encryption, special access controls, and a patented consent process.
+Textline is designed to keep health data safe with encryption, special access controls, and a patented consent process.

 Take advantage of texting’s high open and response rates while knowing you comply with HIPAA.